RadiantBlockchain-Community/rxd-rpc-explorer/README.md

 * Analysis tools for viewing stats on blocks, transactions, and miner activity
 * View JSON content used to generate most pages
 * Search by transaction ID, block hash/height, and address
-* Optional transaction history for addresses by querying from ElectrumX and blockchair.com
+* Optional transaction history for addresses by querying from ElectrumX.
 * Mempool summary, with fee, size, and age breakdowns
-* RPC command browser and terminal

 # Changelog / Release notes